cugos/cugos.github.com/2023-spring-fling/index.md

  -
     type: Lightning Talk
     slides:
-    title: From 2D to Spatial: My Data Journey and the Power of FOSS and Geospatial Technologies
+    title: From 2D to Spatial - My Data Journey and the Power of FOSS and Geospatial Technologies
     time: 3:35 - 3:40 PM
     room: Bezos
     speaker: Kristen Narcisi, <a href="https://mgn.energy/">MicroGrid Networks LLC</a>